andrewc26/P2Wildcats/README.md

 https://github.com/andrewc26/P2Wildcats/projects/1

 Project Board keeps log of what is in progress, what has been asigned, and what has been completed and ready to push to github or onto rasberry pi.
-Project Board helps keep track of whos job it is for certian tasks in order to make sure all group is working and getting job done on deadline.
+Project Board helps keep track of whos job it is for certian tasks in order to make sure all group is working and getting the job done by the deadline.

 # Project Plan
 https://docs.google.com/document/d/1SOJ9NIcBcs_JgxbmhQpfNp5UvPgIRAXqdzKQGvdFSLw/edit#